jangmys/pbb/README.md

     - the folder `vrf_parameters` contains the processing times and `src/instance_vrf.cpp` the code for reading the instance files.

 - [Custom] File `file14_7.txt` is a sample instance (14 jobs, 7 machines) that is readable by PBB.
 Users can provide their instance data though similar files.

+### Configuration
+Some option can be given to PBB as command line arguments.
+But there are too many, so there are the following `.ini` files
+- `bbconfig.ini`
+- `multicore/mcconfig.ini`
+- `gpu/gpuconfig.ini`

+Any of those files (or .ini files with same layout) can be passed to PBB with the `-f <relative-path to .ini file>` option

+The options are:
+- [problem]
+    - `problem = flowshop`
+        - only option for now
+    - instance = ta20

+        it should be more convenient to pass this through the `-z p=fsp,i=ta20` option

+- [initial]
+    - control how initial upper bound is generated

+- [bb]
+    - single node or distributed?
+    - option for sorting sibling nodes in DFS
+    - bounding mode (LB1,LB2,combined)
+    - branching strategy ()
+    - LB2 variants
+    - search all

+- [verbose]
+- [time parameters]